aisk/aisk.me/README.md

-A simple personal blog engine runs on racket.
+A simple personal blog engine runs on racket/plt-scheme.